 Enjoy a seaside adventure at La Jolla

 Over the course of your memorable day, you’ll slowly make your way closer to downtown, hitting up all the top sights.
 Before all that, your first 24 hours in San Diego has to begin in the charming seaside town of La Jolla.

 With so many things to see & do in La Jolla, you’ll want to get an early start, and, as with every early morning, you’ll need your coffee.
 Start your time in La Jolla by stopping by Better Buzz Coffee.
 Just a few blocks back from the Pacific Ocean, grab your favorite hot or cold drink, breakfast sandwiches, and bowls before exploring the nearby sightseeing highlights.

 From the cafe, it’s just a short stroll to the Coast Walk Trail.
-This scenic 0.6-mile hike offers some of the best views in San Diego.
+This scenic 0.6-mile hike offers some of the finest views in San Diego.
 The well-maintained trail is suitable for most hikers, including children.
 Along the way, you’ll learn about both local human and natural history.

 After completing the hike, check out the famous La Jolla Cove.
 This small crescent bay is great for snorkeling and exploring the tide pools among the rocks.
 It’s a magnificent spot for kids to swim.
 Even if you have only one day in San Diego, it’s worth at least a quick stop.

 Once you’ve had some adventure, check out Children’s Pool La Jolla, where you might see sea lions and seals.
 Despite the name, there’s little swimming for the kids when the animals are around.

 Before heading on to our next stops, enjoy a meal at Brick & Bell Cafe, one of the many breakfast options in the area, to fuel up.

 Swim, walk, and ride at Mission Beach

 The next location on your San Diego itinerary is Mission Beach, a 20-minute drive south of La Jolla via Pacific Beach.
 Mission Beach is one of the top beaches in the San Diego area, with great swimming conditions and some fun surfing.
 Spend a short while enjoying the beachfront area and taking in some sun.